dylan-lang/opendylan/documentation/duim-reference/source/ext-geom.rst

 The DUIM-Extended-Geometry library builds on the features provided by the DUIM-Geometry library, and provides more extensive support for coordinate geometry that is only required for more specialist uses.
-The library contains a single module, *duim-extended-geometry*, from which all the interfaces described in this chapter are exposed. `See DUIM-Extended-Geometry Module`_ contains complete reference entries for each exposed interface.
+The library contains a single module, *duim-extended-geometry*, from which all the interfaces described in this chapter are exposed.
+See :ref:`duim-extended-geometry-module` that contains complete reference entries for each exposed interface.

 The class hierarchy for DUIM-Extended-Geometry
 ==============================================